QCL0920/AF-RLIO/README.md

 # AF-RLIO
 ICRA 2025.
-AF-RLIO: Adaptive Fusion of Radar-LiDAR-Inertial Information forRobust Odometry in Challenging Environments
+AF-RLIO: Adaptive Fusion of Radar-LiDAR-Inertial Information for Robust Odometry in Challenging Environments